Solid-Interactive/solid-book/tv/roku/README.md

 * `focusedChild` is set every time it gains **OR** loses focus
   * focus changes within an element are not captured
 * Use `node.hasFocus()` to determine if node is focused.
-* General pattern is to focus a component, and let the component delagate focus to one of its children.
+* General pattern is to focus a component, and let the component delegate focus to one of its children.

 Example